 In 2021, the supplies expense was debited, thus increasing total expenses unnecessarily.
 Since total expenses were greater than they should have been, net income for 2021 was less than it should have been (total revenue minus total expenses = net income).
 This lower profit went into the retained earnings account during the closing process.

-As such, to fix the error, we must increase the retained earnings account, thus increasing it to reflect the higher net income that should have transferred into retained earnings in 2021.
+To fix the error, we must increase the retained earnings account to reflect the higher net income that should have transferred into retained earnings in 2021.
 This requires a credit to the retained earnings account.
 The other account would be the supplies account since it was never used in the first place.

 The journal entry to fix this error in the current accounting period is: